shalekabh/tech230_multi_machine/multi_machine_vm.md

 Now it should all be automated.

-The previous code was throwin back errors, so I changed the code and it now works, here is the changed code:
+The previous code was throwing back errors, so I changed the code and it now works, here is the changed code:

 ```sudo apt-get update -y```
 ```sudo apt-get upgrade -y```